On the regularization of Wasserstein GANs: Introduction

 \section{Introduction}

 General adversarial networks (GANs) \citep{GAN} are a class of generative models that have recently gained a lot of attention.
 They are based on the idea of defining a game between two competing neural networks (NNs): a generator and a classifier (or discriminator).
-While the classifier aims at distinguishing generated from real data, the generator tries to generate samples which the classifier can not distinguish from samples from the empirical distribution.

-The original training procedure for GANs showed an unstable behavior and it experienced mode collapsing already when trying to learn to model simple mixtures of Gaussians (see e.g. \cite{adaGAN}).
-Therefore, realizing the potential behind this new approach to generative models, different more recent approaches focused on the stabilization of training, including ensemble methods \citep{adaGAN}, improved network structure \citep{UnsupervizedRepresentationLearningWithDeepConvolutionalGenerativeAdversarialNetworks,ImprovedTechniquesForTrainingGans} and theoretical improvements \citep{fGAN,iGAN,ArjovskyGANs,infoGAN}, which helped to successfully model complex distributions using GANs.
+While the classifier aims at distinguishing generated from real data, the generator tries to generate samples which the classifier can not distinguish from the ones from the empirical distribution.
+Realizing the potential behind this new approach to generative models, more recent contributions focused on the stabilization of training, including ensemble methods \citep{adaGAN}, improved network structure \citep{UnsupervizedRepresentationLearningWithDeepConvolutionalGenerativeAdversarialNetworks,iGAN} and theoretical improvements \citep{fGAN,iGAN,ArjovskyGANs,infoGAN} that helped to successfully model complex distributions using GANs.

 It was proposed by \citet{WGAN} to train generator and discriminator networks by minimizing the Wasserstein-1 distance, a distance with properties superior to the Jensen-Shannon distance (used in the original GAN) in terms of convergence.
 Accordingly, this version of GAN was called Wasserstein GAN (WGAN).
 The change of metric introduces a new minimization problem, which requires the discriminator function to lie in the space of 1-Lipschitz functions.

-In the same paper, the Lipschitz constraint was guaranteed by performing weight clipping, i.e.,~by constraining the parameters of the discriminator NN to be smaller than a given value in absolute value.
-An improved training strategy was proposed by \citet{iWGAN} based on results from optimal transport theory (see \citep{optimalTransport}).
-Here, instead of weight clipping, the loss gets augmented by a regularization term that penalizes any deviation of the gradient of the critic function (with respect to its input) from one.
+In the same paper, the Lipschitz constraint was guaranteed by performing weight clipping, i.e.,~by constraining the parameters of the discriminator NN to be smaller than a given value in magnitude.
+An improved training strategy was proposed by \citet{iWGAN} based on results from optimal transport theory \citep[see][]{optimalTransport}.
+Here, instead of clipping weights, the loss gets augmented by a regularization term that penalizes any deviation of the norm of the gradient of the critic function (with respect to its input) from one.